The stellar halo in Local Group Hestia simulations II. The accreted component: Gaia-Sausage-like features in HESTIA galaxies

-Obviously, the most striking features in the accreted density distribution are the horizontally-aligned structure(s).
-The third row in Fig.~\ref{fig2::uv} shows a diverse morphology of slowly-rotating components, which one can be described as horizontal features with zero~(17-11~M31, 17-11~MW, 37-11~MW; similar to the Gaia-Sausage) and negative~(37-11~MW) net rotation; and positively~(09-18~M31) and negatively~(09-18~MW, 37-11~MW) bent moustache-like features.
-Note that in the 37-11~MW galaxy we can directly identify two prominent features below the high-\VV blob which correspond to different accretion events while in other galaxies the separation between different mergers is not evident.
+The most striking features in the accreted density distribution are the horizontally aligned structure(s).
+The third row in Fig.~\ref{fig2::uv} shows a diverse morphology of slowly rotating components, which can be described as horizontal features with zero net rotation~(17-11~M31, 17-11~MW, 37-11~MW; similar to the Gaia-Sausage) and negative net rotation~(37-11~MW); and positively~(09-18~M31) and negatively~(09-18~MW, 37-11~MW) bent moustache-like features.
+We note that in the 37-11~MW galaxy we can directly identify two prominent features below the high-\VV blob that correspond to different accretion events, while in other galaxies the separation between different mergers is not evident.

-In order to decompose the density distribution of the accreted stars in Fig.~\ref{fig2::uv}~(4th-8th rows), we show the \uv structure of five of the most significant mergers~(M1, ..., M5) separately.
-Most of the individual merger remnants can be seen as large-velocity dispersion ovals which have different but mostly positive~(or prograde relative to the host component) bulk rotation.
-Gaia-Sausage-like horizontally-aligned features are rare in a given galaxy and they tend to correspond to the most recent mergers~(09-18 M31/MW, 37-11~M31).
-In 17-11~MW galaxy accreted stars show a Gaia-Sausage-like feature but the corresponded merger is very recent (1-2~Gyr ago) with the relative mass smaller than M1, ..., M5 mergers.
+In order to decompose the density distribution of the accreted stars in Fig.~\ref{fig2::uv}~(rows 4-8), we show the \uv structure of five of the most significant mergers~(M1-M5) separately.
+Most of the individual merger remnants can be seen as high-velocity dispersion ovals that have different but mostly positive~(or prograde relative to the host component) bulk rotation.
+Gaia-Sausage-like horizontally aligned features are rare in a given galaxy, and they tend to correspond to the most recent mergers~(09-18 M31/MW, 37-11~M31).
+In the 17-11~MW galaxy accreted stars show a Gaia-Sausage-like feature, but the corresponding merger is very recent (1-2~Gyr ago) with the relative mass smaller than M1-M5 mergers.

-The MW galaxy from the 37-11 simulation is an exceptional case because at least 4~(M1-M4) merger remnants are seen as flattened structures in the \uv plane, with different bulk \VV.
-In this galaxy, the relative mass of the mergers decreases with time thus each subsequent merger introduces less perturbation to the structure of the previous ones.
+The MW galaxy from the 37-11 simulation is an exceptional case because at least four merger remnants~(M1-M4) are seen as flattened structures in the \uv plane, with different bulk values \VV.
+In this galaxy the relative mass of the mergers decreases with time, and thus each subsequent merger introduces less perturbation to the structure of the previous one.
 More likely, the mergers are to be accreted with some angular momentum and settle in the galaxy with a certain bulk \VV.
-Later on, the following mergers perturb the galaxy by heating up all the previous debris thus leading to an increase in the velocity dispersion, also in the azimuthal direction.
-Therefore, the transformation from the horizontally-aligned structures in the \uv space can be caused by the subsequent mergers.
+Later on, the following mergers perturb the galaxy by heating up all the previous debris, thus leading to an increase in the velocity dispersion, also in the azimuthal direction.
+Therefore, the transformation from the horizontally aligned structures in the \uv space can be caused by the subsequent mergers.